LastCodeBender42/Data-Vizualization-and-Analysis/01_Defining_the_Problem.md

 **Figure 3.** Eigenvector centraility clusters small molecule and phospholipid PSNs and identifies physical mechanisms associated with low vs. high &Delta;&Delta;G<sub>XSTAL</sub> values.

 ---

+## 06. Significance of This Project to My Background:

+I am not a structural biologist.
+I do not have a background in structural biology.
+However, I have demonstrated the ability to apply my analytical skill set to highly specialized fields to generate results that give explanation to complex phenomena.